Image: Beyond the Bell Jar literarture workshops, Bombay Review 5 Country World Tour

-I also work more broadly in arts and literary education through tutoring, academic mentoring, youth work and classroom teaching.
+I have also worked more broadly in arts and literary education through tutoring, academic mentoring, youth work and classroom teaching.

 A small selection of my academic writing and public speaking transcripts: